notgamer-modrinth/remob_description/README.md

 - **Abilities:**
   - **Immune to fall damage**.
   - **0 burning time** (Does not burn in sunlight).
-  - Can spawn with a **creeper skull** or an **enderman skull**, though both have no special effects.
-  - **Changes between bow and it's melee weapon according to it's location and distance to the player**
+  - **Changes between bow and it's melee weapon according to its location and distance to the player**

 ## **Skeleton with Piglin Head (Uncommon Variant & only in the nether)**